ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Luzator/2nd Level/Detection Light.md

 - **Casting Time:**
 	- 6 Seconds.
 - **[[Psyfocus]] Cost:**
-	- .
+	- 10
 - **[[Neural Heat]] Generation:**
 	- 0
 - [[Range]]:
-	- .
+	- 20ft.
 - **Target**:
 	- A point within range.
 - **Components**:
 	- Gesture.
 - **Duration**:
-	- .
+	- 1 Hour. (+1 Hour)
 - **Effects**:
-	- *.*
+	- *You concentrate stray photons to form a weak orb of light.
+The orb doesn't provide much light but can change colors based off of conditions becoming satisfied.
+You choose the conditions when you cast this psycast.*
-	- When you cast this psycast, you choose
+	- When you cast this psycast, you choose any number of conditions and a corresponding color for each condition.
+You also choose a detection area.
+	- You summon a detection orb at the target point.
+	- For the duration of this psycast, the orb has the following effects:
+		- When any chosen condition is satisfied, the orb becomes the color corresponding to the condition.
+			- If multiple conditions are satisfied, the most recent condition to be satisfied determines the color of the orb.
+				- For example, if an orb turns green when a frog is in the area and red when a toad is in the area and a frog enters the area, the orb becomes green.
+If a toad were to then enter, the orb would turn red.
+If another frog were to enter, it would become green again.
+If all frogs leave the area, the orb becomes red.
+			- The orb can only detect conditions within the chosen detection area, it does not need line of sight to know if a condition is satisfied.
+		- When no condition is satisfied, the orb becomes colored white.
+		- The orb creates [[Lighting#Dim Light|Dim Light]] of its current color within light range of it.
+		- The orb floats and can be moved very easily.
+		- The orb cannot be damaged.

 - **Stats**:
+	- 120ft Max Detection Range.
-	- .
+	- 10ft Light Range.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every . psyfocus spent above the normal cost for this psycast, the psycast lasts an additional hour.